 If you’re plagued with knee problems, knee arthroscopy is a great way to both diagnose and treat your issue in one minimally invasive procedure.
 Ronna Parsa, DO, at Parsa Orthopaedics & Sports Medicine Institute relies on knee arthroscopy to correct a host of issues that can cause nagging pain, swelling, or stiffness.
-If you’re in Manhattan Beach, California, and you’d like to learn more about how knee arthroscopy can help you, call or use the online booking to schedule an appointment.
+If you’re in Manhattan Beach, CA, Hermosa Beach, CA, Redondo Beach, CA, El Segundo, CA, Torrance, CA, Glendale, CA & Palos Verdes, CA, and you’d like to learn more about how knee arthroscopy can help you, call or use the online booking to schedule an appointment.

 Your knees are the largest joints in your body, which makes sense given the enormous amount of support, mobility, and range of motion they provide.
 At the heart of this large joint are three bones, your patella (kneecap), femur (thigh bone), and tibia (shinbone).

 However, most knee problems involve not these bones, but rather the soft tissue in your knee, including your:

 Knee arthroscopy is a surgical procedure in which Dr. Parsa relies on small, specialized equipment and cameras to diagnose and treat soft tissue damage in your knees.
 Because of the size of the tools and the use of real-time video, Dr. Parsa doesn’t need to resort to open surgery, which carries more risk and requires more recovery time.

 Using this advanced technique, Dr. Parsa is able to get inside your knee to take a closer look at what’s causing your problem.
 When it comes to soft tissue damage, diagnostic imaging can only reveal so much.
 Thanks to arthroscopic techniques, Dr. Parsa can see for herself what the problem is and decide whether she can treat it during the same procedure.